ascoarchitect/aws-capstone-2/README.md

 - Push all images to the ECR repositories
 - Verify the setup is complete

-**Note**: The Istio CLI (`istioctl`) is automatically installed during bootstrap.
-The project uses Istio v1.26.0 for advanced traffic management, security, and observability.

 **Note**: The bootstrap process may take 10-15 minutes as it downloads dependencies and builds multiple Docker images.

 ## Deployment Guide